-November - the ATRCC nominates members for Vice-Chair positions for the upcoming year; traffic records grant project updates (4th Quarter) are reported.
+November - the ATRCC nominates members for Vice-Chair positions for the upcoming year; traffic records grant project updates are due.

 December - the ATRCC elects a Vice-Chair for the upcoming year; the ATRCC updates the calendar for next year.

 6.0 Traffic Records Assessment and Prioritization